 Consequently, when the finished parts are removed from the mold, the gates leave a slight cosmetic imperfection.
 Further, the part is usually pushed out of the cavity after cooling using knockout pins.
 Where these knockout pins contact the part, a slight depression is left behind.

-Consider plastic machining if you need parts free of blemishes.
+Consider plastic machining if you need parts free of blemishes or machined delrin parts.

 Moreover, plastic machining offers faster turnaround times, which can be important if your project is behind schedule.